Improve Employee Engagement in 7 Simple Steps

 Source: Veronika Mazour - How to measure your internal communications’ effectiveness?

-You may find that it does, or you may find that it didn’t go far enough.
+In addition, whenever you launch new employee engagement ideas, it’s essential to get feedback to see if they have worked.
+You may find that they did, or you may find that they didn’t go far enough.
 Your plan may improve engagement in one department or section but uncover issues in another.

 Source: Gatehouse - The definitive survey of the Employee Engagement and Internal Communication landscape 2018